maxexmachina/maxexmachina/README.md

 ### Hi, I'm Max

 ## I'm a student of Moscow Institute of Physics and Technology studying Aerospace Engineering
-- Over the last couple years I went through many different programming courses, exploring what interested me the most
-- Dabbled in all sorts of things ranging from physics simulations and machine learning in Matlab to doing frontend in React and making games in Unity
+- Jack of all trades, dabbled in all sorts of things ranging from physics simulations and machine learning in Matlab to doing frontend in React and making games in Unity
 - Now I mostly use C++, trying (sometimes even successfully) to create small desktop apps and games with SFML
 - Amateur climber